The-Marcy-Lab-School/se-unit-6/lesson-2/practice/exercise.md

 ## XHR vs. Fetch, Get Requests, & Promises

+### Directions: Place written responses in the `written-response.md` file.
+Code out solultions in the `practice.js` file.

 **Exercise 1:**
 Which portion of this URL is the query string?
 What is the purpose of the query string in this particular example? https://itunes.apple.com/search?artist=Janelle%20Monáe